CAIP-222: Wallet Authenticate JSON-RPC Method

 The requester will provide parameters required by CAIP-122 plus a CACAO header type as specified by CAIP-74

-The responder will return a signed CACAO with a header type and payload matching the requested parameters
+The responder will return zero, one, or more signed CACAO(s) with a header type and payload matching the requested parameters.

 Request